Prudential's Asian shares debut ahead of AIA merger vote

 There was further pressure on Tuesday with a report in the Financial Times saying that AIA's chief executive Mark Wilson planned to quit the business in the event of a takeover.

-He was reported to have told colleagues that a joint Prudential-AIA business could not work.'New Prudential'
+He was reported to have told colleagues that a joint Prudential-AIA business could not work.

 Asian investors have until 4 June to decide whether they want to participate in the rights issue.